 This faux copper eagle bookend is sure to be a stunning, masculine adornment to his office or bookcase.
 This DIY project is the perfect last-minute Father’s Day gift idea.
 All you need to do is visit your local craft store.
 Show your dad how much you care with this cheap handmade gift.

 - Plastic, toy eagle (my dad has an affinity for eagles, but any animal would work for this project!)
 I found my eagle at Michael’s Crafts.
 Don’t forget to get the Michael’s App for their free coupons – you can save up to 40% on single items when you bring the coupons on your phone, and the savings add up!

-- A wood block from your local craft store – or in my case, Michael’s Crafts, again.
+- A woodblock from your local craft store – or in my case, Michael’s Crafts, again.

 - Metallic copper paint (I only needed one little bottle for my eagle).
 The little bottles are only a few dollars each.

 - A small can of wood stain from your local hardware store.
-I used a red mahogany stain (as you can see, that little can has been used for many projects already – it’s a great color!), to compliment the regal copper of the eagle.
+I used a red mahogany stain (as you can see, that little can has been used for many projects already – it’s a great color!), to complement the regal copper of the eagle.